Koo Wee Rup

 Educational outcomes in Koo Wee Rup fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 9.9%, significantly lower than Greater Melbourne's average of 37.0%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 7.1%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.1%).
-Vocational credentials are prevalent, with 43.7% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (34.1%).
-Educational participation is high, with 29.5% currently enrolled in formal education, including 12.6% in primary, 7.8% in secondary, and 2.1% in tertiary education.
+Trade and technical skills are prominent, with 43.7% of residents aged 15+ holding vocational credentials - advanced diplomas (9.6%) and certificates (34.1%).

-Educational participation is notably high, with 29.5% of residents currently enrolled in formal education.
+Educational participation is high, with 29.5% of residents currently enrolled in formal education.
 This includes 12.6% in primary education, 7.8% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education